Introduction to ZIP Archives

 Set Parallel Compression Mode

-For cases involving multiple entries, you can configure the API for parallel compression using the ParallelOptions class.
+For cases involving multiple entries, configure the API for parallel compression using the ParallelOptions class.
 Aspose.ZIP for .NET provides several parallel compression modes:

 - Never - Do not compress in parallel.